thewhitecircle/ctf_writeups/cyber_apocalypse_2025/blockchain/Eldorion.md

 ![](https://i.imgur.com/VxfRD0j.png)

-This Beast was killed with adding an attacker.sol contract to bypass the “eternal resilience” function, which kept healing the boss after each attack.
+This Beast was killed with adding a `attacker.sol` contract to bypass the “eternal resilience” function, which kept healing the boss after each attack.
 So we needed to make a triple attack:

     cat contracts/attack.sol